fam007e/fun007/ArchInstallScript/README.md

 # Automated Arch Linux Installer

 This project provides an automated installation process for Arch Linux, with support for various configurations including Btrfs, ext4, and LUKS encryption.
-It now features both an interactive and a non-interactive installation method.
+It now features both a fully interactive and a semi-interactive installation method.

 ## Features